fjwright/Run-REDUCE/docs/InstallAndRun.md

-Visit [AdoptOpenJDK](https://adoptopenjdk.net/), click on the *Other platforms* button (immediately below the *Latest release* button) and check that OpenJDK 11 (LTS) is selected.
-(The default JVM, HotSpot, should be fine.)
+Visit [AdoptOpenJDK](https://adoptopenjdk.net/), click on the *Other platforms* button (immediately below the *Latest release* button) and select *OpenJDK nn (Latest)* with the highest number *nn* (or you can currently use Java 11 if you prefer).
+The default JVM, HotSpot, should be fine.
 Select your Operating System and Architecture or just scroll down to find your platform.
 On the right, choose a JRE distribution (a JDK distribution will also work, but is much bigger and irrelevant unless you do Java development), download and install it.
 (On Windows, I recommend the *.msi* file.)
 The default installation settings are fine although you can remove the *Associate .jar* option unless you want it for running other Java applications (but keep the *Add to PATH* option).

-Visit [OpenJFX](https://openjfx.io/), scroll down and click on the *Download* button.
-For 64-bit platforms, scroll down, download the appropriate *JavaFX 11 SDK* file (not the *jmods* file) and save it.
-Move it somewhere appropriate and unzip it.
-(On Windows, I use the same installation folder as the JRE, so that I end up with the folder *Program Files\AdoptOpenJDK\javafx-sdk-11.0.2*.)
-Make a note of the full pathname of the *lib* sub-directory or keep it open, since you need its location to set up the `PATH_TO_FX` environment variable.

-Beware that the JavaFX 11 releases are all for 64-bit architectures.
-For 32-bit Windows, scroll down further and use the JavaFX 14 Windows x86 SDK distribution.
-This is claimed to run with JRE 11, and indeed 32-bit JRE 11 and 32-bit JavaFX 14 seem to run well together on my 32-bit Windows computer.
-Note also that the latest release of REDUCE that fully supports 32-bit Windows in version 5286 released on 1 March 2020; later releases do not install correctly.

 ### Using a Package Manager